-This course aims to ensure that individual responsibilities are understood:
+To ensure the individual responsibilities are understood:

-- What is expected of them, and
+- what is expected of them

-- Understand the need to prevent accidents
+- understand the need to prevent accidents

-- Have an understanding of health and safety law
+- have an understanding of health and safety law

-- Identify how their role fits into the control and management of the site
+- identify how their role fits into the control and management of the site

-- Understand the need for risk assessments and method statements
+- understand the need for risk assessments and method statements

-- Appreciate the need to perform safely and to stop and ask for advice if not sure
+- appreciate the need to perform safely, and to stop and ask for advice if not sure

 - report unsafe acts to prevent an accident.